18% more unsafe gas appliances found in summer - Top 10 unsafe cities revealed

 Unsafe gas appliances can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning and resulted in 201 call outs from the fire and rescue services last year.
 To keep the nation gas safe this summer, Gas Safe Register is calling for people to get their gas appliances safety checked by a suitably qualified Gas Safe registered engineer if it’s been a year or more since they were last looked at.

-The table below displays the top ten cities for unsafe appliances:
+The list below displays the top ten cities for unsafe appliances:

 Jonathan Samuel, chief executive of Gas Safe Register, said:

 'The sun may be shining but that doesn’t mean that checking your gas appliances can be left until later in the year when you may be cranking up your heating.
 Our inspections data shows that it doesn’t matter what time of year it is, your gas appliance could still put your health and home at risk if it’s not been safety checked recently.
 It’s important that gas appliances are checked regularly, we recommend on an annual basis so that you can have peace of mind that they are working safely and efficiently whilst making the most of the Great British summer.'

 People are five times more likely to worry about the weather being too hot this summer (32%) than carbon monoxide poisoning (6%) with allergies and hay fever (25%) and sunburn (20%) also high up on the nation’s list of summer concerns.